srp33/WishBuilder/README.md

 | TCGA-02-5678 | BRCA2    | 1     |
 | ...          | ...      | ...   |

+You should create two test files: `test_metadata.tsv` and `test_data.tsv`.
+The first (`test_metadata.tsv`) should contain metadata values as described in the GitHub issue for your dataset.
+The second (`test_data.tsv`) should contain regular data values as described in the GitHub issue.

+Each of these files should have at least 8 lines of data (not including the header).
+These lines should contain data values that you have extracted by hand from the input file(s).
+Please include data values for at least two different samples and four different variables in each input file.
+Include at least one sample/variable from the beginning of each file and at least one from the ending of each file.
+Also include as least one sample/variable from the far left of each file and the far-right side of each file.

 ## Output file format

-Your scripts should produce a single, tab-delimited text file that follows the structure shown below.
-Geney will import this data file.
+Your scripts should produce two tab-delimited text files: `metadata.tsv.gz` and `data.tsv.gz` (see below).
+Geney will import these data files.

+`metadata.tsv.gz` should be structured the same as `test_metadata.tsv`, except that it should contain all metadata values and should be gzipped.

+The table below illustrates how `data.tsv.gz` should be structured.
 All of the sample names should be unique.
 All of the column names should be unique.
 The name of the first column should be "Sample".
-This file should be gzipped and should be called `data.tsv.gz`.
+This file should be gzipped.

 | Sample       | Age | Sex | BRCA1 | BRCA2 | ... |
 |--------------|-----|-----|-------|-------|-----|